 Issues with Life Insurance Providers

 Life insurance provides a lump sum payment to family members/beneficiaries in the event of the life insured’s death, or diagnosis of a terminal illness.
-It is not uncommon that financial advisers are paid commissions for selling individual life insurance policies.
+It is not uncommon that financial advisers receive commissions for selling individual life insurance policies.

 There is the potential for misconduct with instances of financial advisers pressuring consumers into buying expensive policies that fail to take into account the consumer’s objectives and financial situations.
-This problem has been a common theme throughout the Banking Royal Commission so far, and we predict that it will, again, be a topic of examination in the round 6 of hearings.
+This problem has been a common theme throughout the Banking Royal Commission so far.
+We predict that it will, again, be a topic of examination in the round 6 of hearings.

 Contact O’Brien Criminal and Civil Solicitors